system76/docs/content/cuda.md

 +-----------------------------------------------------------------------------+
 ```

-## Run the Container
+#### Run the Container

 ```bash
 docker run -it --rm --runtime=nvidia --gpus all nvidia/cuda:12.1.0-devel-ubuntu22.04 bash
 ```

-This allows us to run more than one command:
+This presents a shell where commands can be run with CUDA support:

 ```bash
 nvcc --version